ASUS ROG Swift OLED PG32UCDM Monitor Review

 • Ambient light causes black levels to raise.

-The ASUS PG32UCDM is great for office use, but there are some limitations.
+The ASUS PG32UCDM is good for office use, but there are some limitations.
 The 4k resolution helps deliver sharp text, and it has wide viewing angles that make it easy to share your screen with others.
-It also gets bright enough to fight glare and has fantastic reflection handling, but ambient lights cause blacks to look purple.
+It also gets bright enough to fight glare and has decent reflection handling, but ambient lights cause blacks to look purple.
 Unfortunately, though, it has the risk of permanent burn-in with constant exposure to the same static elements over time, which is a problem if you're only using it for office work.

 Pros